pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 In other words, run an experiment in which you give the cat breed classifier a “perfect” input.
 There are two cases:

-- Case 1: Even given a “perfect” bounding box, the cat breed classifier still incorrectly outputs y=0.
+- Even given a “perfect” bounding box, the cat breed classifier still incorrectly outputs y=0.
 In this case, clearly the cat breed classifier is at fault.
-- Case 2: Given a “perfect” bounding box, the breed classifier now correctly outputs y=1.
+- Given a “perfect” bounding box, the breed classifier now correctly outputs y=1.
 This shows that if only the cat detector had given a more perfect bounding box, then the overall system’s output would have been correct.
 Thus, attribute the error to the cat detector.

 By carrying out this analysis on the misclassified dev set images, you can now unambiguously attribute each error to one component.
 This allows you to estimate the fraction of errors due to each component of the pipeline, and therefore decide where to focus your attention.